Updated: Jun 30, 2022

 So, I decided to create my own line of meal plans for breastfeeding moms.
 As a Registered Dietitian, Certified Lactation Counselor and mom who breastfed her children until they were 3 and 4 years old, I felt like I had the background and experience necessary to tackle this task.

 Want to lose weight without losing your milk supply?
-The Feel Well Plan Meal Plan for Breastfeeding moms was created by a Registered Dietitian and incorporates around 1900 to 2100 calories.
-Macros are around 40 to 45% Carbs, 30 to 35% Fat and 20 to 25% Protein.
-This range was chosen to aid with weight loss, while still incorporating plenty of healthy fats and high quality amino acids.
+The Weight Loss Plan Meal Plan for Breastfeeding moms was created by a Registered Dietitian and incorporates around 1900 to 2100 calories.
+Macros are were planned out to aid with weight loss, while still incorporating plenty of healthy fats, high quality amino acids and energy to promote a healthy milk supply.

-The Feel Well Plan includes many easy-to-prepare 5-Minute meals, crockpot meals and one-pan meals, as well as foods which can be meal prepped so you have plenty of time to tend to the most important people in your life: your family and yourself!
+The Weight Loss Plan includes many easy-to-prepare 5-Minute meals, crockpot meals and one-pan meals, as well as foods which can be meal prepped so you have plenty of time to tend to the most important people in your life: your family and yourself!

 It also includes lactation superfoods such as oats, ginger and barley to help you maintain a healthy milk supply!